freshworks/fresh-smiles/README.md

 # Fresh Smiles

-An application using the Freshdesk's Survey API and a PHP/MySQL backend for storing and displaying survey data.
+An application using the Freshdesk Survey API and a PHP/MySQL backend for storing and displaying survey data.
 Also includes a complete template and functions to display the results on a pretty page.
 Inspired by [Smiley from 37 Signals](http://smiley.37signals.com).

 ## Requirements
 1. PHP